 Two dCBT interventions in particular have a considerable evidence base.
 There are 7 published RCTs of the SHUT-i product (with a total sample size n ~ 2,100) (REFS to be added); and there are 8 published RCTs of the fully automated dCBT programme Sleepio (total n ~ 6,900) (REFS to be added).

-We have now reached the situation where the available evidence base is not just for CBT (in general) but for discrete dCBT products like SHUTi and Sleepio; a situation that more closely aligns with the pharmaceutical literature where specific drugs can be seen as discrete pharmacotherapy products that can be offered as part of a formulary-driven pharmacopeia.
-Indeed, it seems likely that the literature on dCBT for insomnia which is growing enormously may already be as large, if not larger, than for any established hypnotic drug product.
+The available evidence base is not just for CBT (in general), but also for discrete dCBT ‘products’ like SHUTi and Sleepio; a situation that more closely aligns with the pharmaceutical literature where specific drugs can be seen as discrete pharmacotherapy products that can be offered as part of a formulary-driven pharmacopeia.
+It seems likely that the literature on dCBT for insomnia may already be as large, if not larger, than for any established hypnotic drug product.

-It is worth noting that in 2017 the Digital Therapeutics Alliance was founded as an industry body to establish and maintain the highest standards of clinical governance and evidence-base for any product emerging as a digital therapeutic or digital medicine that claims to treat a condition, disease or disorder (https://www.dtxalliance.org/).
-This is designed to be the digital equivalent to pharmaceutical industry bodies, and paves the way for digital therapeutics (DTx) to become as ubiquitous as drug-based solutions.

 Recommendation